Winter is here, and so is rain, snow, wind, and a number

 On the other hand, skin microcirculation is also

+affected by the cold.
 Under low temperatures, the skin capillaries

 constrict in order to reduce the blood flow through the skin.
 It helps to